BlitterStudio/amiberry-v1/README.md

 Known issues
 ------------
 - You can freely upgrade the system, but if you upgrade the firmware as well (rpi-update) then uae4arm will break.
-This problem has been reported to the author of uae4arm (here: https://github.com/Chips-fr/uae4arm-rpi/issues/22), until it's fixed with a new version, please don't upgrade the firmware.
+This problem has been reported to the author of uae4arm [here](https://github.com/Chips-fr/uae4arm-rpi/issues/22), until it's fixed with a new version, please don't upgrade the firmware.

 Problems?
 ---------
-- If you're having problems with UAE, please refer to the uae4arm-rpi project page by Chips-fr (https://github.com/Chips-fr/uae4arm-rpi).
+- If you're having problems with UAE, please refer to the uae4arm-rpi [project page by Chips-fr] (https://github.com/Chips-fr/uae4arm-rpi).
 - If you find a bug in the amigapi tool, please let me know by opening an Issue on the Github page.

 Troubleshooting WiFi